-ABOUT THE GRADE LEVEL READING INITIATIVE
+ABOUT THE GRADE-LEVEL READING INITIATIVE

-The initiative currently focuses on two strategies to increase reading proficiency -- year-round book distributions and VELLO, an innovative tutoring program.
-These United Way led solutions and partnerships are helping children receive the extra attention, information and support necessary for them to excel not only in school but also in life.
+Our target students are those who need the most help; students who are in parts of the community that are underserved, underfunded, and overlooked.
+These United Way led solutions and partnerships are helping children receive the extra attention, information, and support necessary for them to excel not only in school but also in life.

 A large component of our GRLI is our year-round book distributions.
 From 2017 to 2018, United Way donated more than 3,600 high quality and age-appropriate books to local children.
 By the end of 2018, United Way had donated 7,350 books throughout 27 community events like literacy fairs, STEAM camps, summer feeding programs and more.
 By sharing books with children, they are more likely to retain literacy skills, especially during the summer months or during school breaks.
 It also increases their access to enriching learning materials.
 When children read at home, it not only enhances their ability to become independent readers but also builds confidence and promotes lifelong learning.
 The United Way is committed to the children of our community, and sharing books is one way we love to give back.